360Squared/Push-Lars/week 7/poc/README.md

 ![alt Filters](./client_open_add.png "Radio Gui")
 I added a link to a radio stream (http://playerservices.streamtheworld.com/api/livestream-redirect/RADIO10AAC.aac) After that press "Enter" and than "q" to quit the application.

+If you want to do more with the "ncmpcpp client" here is a little [cheat sheet](https://pkgbuild.com/~jelle/ncmpcpp/) with all the commands.

 ### Running the python radio

 Make sure you are inside the "Radio" directory than use the following command: